Firm description and career prospects:-

 Glovers are a firm of solicitors with a history that spans 85 years and a proud reputation of being one of the leading property specialist law firms in the country.

-We are based in the heart of Marylebone, in Central London, with an enviable and distinguished client base across our key practice areas: commercial property, property finance, dispute resolution, employment and construction.
+We are based in the heart of Covent Garden, in Central London, with an enviable and distinguished client base across our key practice areas: commercial property, property finance, dispute resolution and construction.
 Our clients include national restaurant brands, fashionable retail concepts and leading domestic and international financial institutions and banks.

 We know our clients want a fast, efficient and personal service which is both commercially aware and cost effective.
 We have a wealth of experience in our key practice areas, which combined with a commercial approach, keeps our clients ahead of the curve.